 Born, 1920 in Toronto.

-He then worked briefly for United Productions of America (UPA), in New York before moving to London England in the mid 1950’s where he did a variety of commercial work including The Wardrobe (1959), The Flying Man and The Apple both in 1962 .
+He then worked briefly for United Productions of America (UPA), in New York before moving to London England in the mid 1950’s where he set up a studio for UPA to do animated commercials.
+He also produced a variety of feature work including The Wardrobe (1959), The Flying Man and The Apple both in 1962 .
+The Flying Man won first prize (then called the Grand Prix) at the 1962 Annecy International Animation Film Festival in France.
 In 1966, he did a BBC-TV animation series based on the Beatles, which led to the iconic film The Yellow Submarine (1968).
 Other films were Canada Is My Piano (1967) Moon Rock ((1970) and Along These Lines (1974)

 He died 1979.

 Bright Particular Stars Mosaic Press, 2016: “High Flyer: Richard Williams.”
 Writ., Martin Hunter: 156.

 Take One’s Essential Guide To Canadian Film.
 Ed., Wyndham Wise.
 University of Toronto Press, 2001: “Dunning George.”

 The World of Animation.
 Writ., Stephen Cavalier.
 University of California Press, 2011: 17.